emoncms/emoncms/readme.md

     sudo /etc/init.d/apache2 restart

-## Install PECL modules (serial, redis and swift mailer)
+## Install PECL modules (redis and swift mailer)

-These modules are optional but will enhance the functionality of emoncms: serial is required to use the rfm12pi module, while redis will greatly reduce disk I/O (especially useful if you're running from an SD card).
+These modules are optional but will enhance the functionality of emoncms: redis will greatly reduce disk I/O (especially useful if you're running from an SD card).
 Swift mailer provides email :)

 For instructions, see the general Linux installation steps below.

+Note that it is not necessary to install the DIO (serial) library, as this is now provided by the `php5-dio` package in our apt-repository and will be included automatically if needed.

 ## Install add-on emoncms modules